Customer Service: Does Our Experience Dull Our Empathy?

 - Vulnerability of having to trust others with their success

 Consider: When you are under incredible pressure do you care less about other things that normally bug you?
-You just want to get rid of the big pressure so you minimize or overlook everything else?
+You just want to get rid of the big pressure and you overlook everything else?
+But what if those other things are still very stressful to those you lead and serve?
+Can you find it in you to empathize with them?
+Or does your knowledge and ability to fix the trouble bring you to label them as emotional or stupid?
+In these moments, your knowledge and experience dull empathy.

-The best agents and reps overcome the dulling effects of experience and pressure by:
+The best customer service reps overcome the dulling effects of knowledge, experience and pressure by:

-- Embracing the true role of service and support — to make life easier for the customer and/or get them productive again!
+- Embracing the true role of service and support — to make life easier for the customer and get them productive again

 From my professional experience to your success,